OdayTayeb/Jet_Physics_Simulation/README.md

 This Simulation is about mid-size business jet airplane that called Learjet 70/75.

+the simulation is done using opengl and c++ programming language.

 # The Forces

 1- Gravity Force : its direction is always to the center of earth.